 How can a person afford to take a year off?
 Gap years seem to make sense for a 20 year old unsure about their life direction.
 But what about a 33 year old unsure about what the next season should hold?
 One with 5 little kids, 3 houses, and a dog?
 Well, the process isn’t all that different.
 Keep expenses low.
 (We have $0 of debt, including our cars and home.)
 Create some passive or residual income.
 Build up your investments.
 Keep a good reserve of cash.
 Then jump.

 This is Part three of a 4 part series wrapping up our gap year.
 In Part 1, I shared about all the unknowns and dealing with the fear of failure.
 Part 2 I looked at all the questions we had before we started, and the new questions we ended up asking after we started.
 Today is the numbers.
-I will go into our yearly expenses more in January, but it looks like 2016 will clock in around $33,000-$34,000 including our giving.
+2016 clocked in around $30,000 plus $6,300 in donations which come from our Giving Fund.

 Your gap year budget can be broken into a few categories.